 Carolyn believes that experience, commitment and communication are key elements to the resolution of difficult matters.
 In her practice, Carolyn has made it her first priority to provide her clients with impeccable service from one professional to another.
 Being on the receiving end of a lawsuit or Board inquiry can be extremely stressful without a trusted adviser who has already navigated the barriers.

 Honors & Awards

 - Ms. Sleeper is a Fellow of the Litigation Counsel of America which is composed of less than one-half of one percent of American lawyers, and represents the best in law among its membership.

 - She is a Fellow of the American College of Trial Lawyers.
 Fellowship in the College is extended by invitation and only after a rigorous and lengthy investigation to those experienced trial lawyers who have mastered the art of advocacy and whose professional careers have been marked by the highest standards of ethical conduct, professionalism, civility and collegiality.
 Fellowship is limited to one percent of lawyers in any individual state.

 - Ms. Sleeper is an associate member of the Southern New Jersey Chapter of the American Board of Trial Advocates.
-Additionally, Ms. Sleeper is a Trustee of the Trial Attorneys of New Jersey.

 - Martindale-Hubbell® has identified Ms. Sleeper as an attorney with the highest possible rating in both legal ability and ethical standards.
 This designation is known as AV Preeminent®.
 This rating represents the pinnacle of professional excellence.
 Ms. Sleeper was awarded this rating each year from 2008 to 2016.